Dave's Star Wars Galaxies Saga

 So for three months, I proceeded to finish Naemo's combat template, round out Naena's crafting grind, and jump headlong into sampling creatures with my new Wookie bio-engineer (the family's adopted brother.)

-Grinding, grinding, grinding ... enough to drive one to drink.
+Grinding, grinding, grinding ... worse than anything I've seen before or since.
 The grind was always tempered with fun, exciting things to do, but for every "death-defying search on Dathomir" for a rare spawn's DNA, there were hours of sitting around grinding and destroying recipes.

 Still, when it was ALL DONE, I had pretty much accomplished what I'd set out to do.
 I had a stable of really kickin' pets.
 I had good, solid combat skills.
 I could hunt Force Sensitives on Dantooine.
 I could even start to hunt things that dropped the lowest level boosters to my crafted items.